History of Portsmouth F.C.: Early years (1899–1912)

 Richard Bonney, the ex-army soldier who had co-founded Royal Artillery (Portsmouth) F.C. in 1894, became Portsmouth's third manager on 1 August 1905 for the 1905–06 Southern Football League.
 Portsmouth finished in third place.
 In the 1905-06 Western Football League, Portsmouth finished in seventh position behind champions Queens Park Rangers.
-A new club pavilion was designed and built by Arthur Cogswell in the south-west corner of Fratton Park, which housed the club offices and player's changing rooms.
+A new club pavilion was designed and built by Portsmouth director Alfred H. Bone in the south-west corner of Fratton Park, which housed the club offices and player's changing rooms.
 John Brickwood also donated a clock tower spire to the east side of the new pavilion.

 In the 1906–07 Southern Football League, Portsmouth ended the season as runners-up for a second time, after Fulham won the title by just two points.
 Meanwhile, in the 1906–07 Western Football League, the top Division One was split into equal 'A' and 'B' sections, with a playoff between the two section winners to decide a Division One champion.
 Portsmouth finished in third position in the 'B' section of Division One.
 The 1906–07 season was highlighted by the visit of Manchester United to Fratton Park in the FA Cup, which generated a record attendance of 24,329.
 A 2–2 draw meant a replay in Manchester, where Portsmouth recorded a famous 2–1 win.

 At the end of the 1907–08 Southern Football League, Portsmouth finished in a disappointing ninth place.
 In the 1907–08 Western Football League, Portsmouth finished as runners-up in the 'A' section of Division One.

 The next 1908–09 season, Portsmouth finished in fourth position.
 In their last 1908–09 Western Football League appearance, Portsmouth finished in fourth position of the 'B' section of Division One.
 At the end of the season, all fourteen members of the split 'A' and 'B' sections of Division One resigned from the Western Football League.

 For the 1909–10 Southern Football League, Portsmouth abandoned their salmon pink and maroon "Shrimps" era shirts and changed their colours to white shirts, navy blue shorts and navy blue socks.
 Portsmouth ended their season in sixth place.

 Portsmouth had a disastrous 1910–11 Southern Football League season, winning only 8 of their 38 games and were relegated.
 Manager Richard Bonney was then let go.
 A severe financial crisis struck between seasons and a public appeal for funds in May 1911 kept the club afloat.